Elisabeth Omilami

-Elisabeth Williams-Omilami (born February 18, 1951) is an American human rights activist and an actress.
+Elisabeth Omilami (née Williams; born February 18, 1951) is an American human rights activist and an actress.

 Life and career

 Born in Atlanta, Williams-Omilami is the daughter of activist Hosea Williams and Georgia State Representative Juanita T. Williams.
 Williams-Omilami young life was spent with the Civil Rights Movement of the 1950s, 1960s and 1970s.
 After graduating from college, she created the People's Survival Theatre, producing a season of five shows per year.
 People's Survival Theatre continued to produce shows long after Williams-Omilami's journey to New York City when her husband Afemo Omilami received a scholarship to New York University.
 In New York, Williams-Omilami worked as an arts administrator and executive assistant.
 Williams-Omilami directed and acted as much as she could, supporting her family as her husband's career grew.
 In 1985, Williams-Omilami left New York to return to Atlanta.
 While in Atlanta Williams-Omilami continued to perform on stage and in film and television.
 Williams-Omilami graduated from Hampton University with a BA in Theatre.